moalang/moa/docs/backlog.md

 # Allowed
 - exception: for unified error handling
-- variadic arguments: for "print" or function wrapper
+- variadic arguments: for "print" and function wrapper
-- optional: for user input
+- optional: for input and output
+- overload: for property and method type inference, functions

 # Rejected
 - number interface: "**" is not good match for some types, e.g, vector2

 # Pending
 - ordered dict: convinient, but slower
-- overload: it reduces readability, but IDE could mitigate?
 - property: no consistency, but intuitiveness
 - type level programming: flexible, but excessive